MENUCLOSE

 We invite artist Deirdre O’Mahony to discuss her project PLOT, originally developed as The Village Plot for IMMA in 2016, now comes full circle, The Model Plot, 2025 has been adapted for IMMA and added to the IMMA Collection.
 This work series of sculptural plantings by Deirdre O’Mahony, developed in collaboration with the Loy Association of Ireland, considers future food security, biodiversity, and performative action in the face of climate change.

-The artist will be joined by Sebastian Cichocki, Senior Curator at the Museum of Modern Art, Warsaw and former Guest Curator of the 40th EVA International, whose response situates The Model Plot within wider discourses on ecology, land use and sustainable practice.
-Bringing local and global contexts into dialogue, we consider how traditional knowledge systems and collective action can shape future ecologies in times of climate crisis.
+In the form of a panel discussion, the artist will be joined by Emma-Lucy O’Brien, CEO and Artistic Director VISUAL Carlow, whose response explores how O’Mahony’s long-term project PLOT connects with wider discourses on ecology, land use and sustainable practice.
+The panel also includes Sundara O’ Higgins, Curator of IMMA Horizons.
+Bringing local and global contexts into dialogue, our guests consider how traditional knowledge systems, collective action and collaboration can shape future ecologies in times of climate crisis.

 The evening’s programme is chaired by Christina Kennedy, Head of Collections at IMMA, and invites closing reflections on the evolving role and agency of ephemeral, living works in a Museum’s Public Collection.
 This coincides with concluding Harvest Activities of Deirdre O’Mahony, The Model Plot, 2025, taking place across the IMMA site on 30 August 2025.